 Operating leases: Lease expense sits above EBITDA — reduces EBITDA dollar-for-dollar.

 Finance leases: Depreciation sits above EBITDA; interest sits below.
-This increases EBITDA relative to an equivalent operating lease, which is why some analysts add back operating lease expense to get a cleaner EBITDA.
+This increases EBITDA relative to an equivalent operating lease.

 Cash Flow Presentation